fathiannisa/Excel-CoffeeOrdersData/README.md

 •	Allis Wilmore stands out as the highest-value customer ($317), representing a candidate for loyalty rewards or or exclusive offers.
 ________________________________________
-## 5. Behavioral Filters

-•	The dashboard includes filters for roast type, pack size, and loyalty card status, enabling dynamic segmentation.
+## 5. Behavioral Filters (The dashboard includes filters for roast type, pack size, and loyalty card status, enabling dynamic segmentation.)

-  a.
-Most popular roast type (Dark/Light/Medium).

-  b.
-Best-selling pack size (1.0 kg may dominate due to value perception).

-  c.
-Impact of the loyalty card on purchasing behavior (filter “Yes” vs “No”).
+### a.
+Impact of the loyalty card on purchasing behavior (filter “Yes” vs “No”)
+Customers who use loyalty cards contribute more to total sales, and show stronger, more stable spending patterns over time ($19,174) to those without loyalty cards ($16,465).

+**Suggestion:**

+- Provide exclusive deals or personalized promotions to loyalty members to boost engagement even further.

+- Consider digging deeper into how often loyalty customers buy — this could help fine-tune strategies like rewards or seasonal campaigns.

+### b.
+Most popular roast type (Dark/Light/Medium) and Best-selling pack size

+☕ Light Roast

+Main Coffee Type: Arabica

+Top Sizes: 0.2 kg, 0.5 kg

+Insight: Customers prefer mild and aromatic coffee in smaller sizes, indicating Light Roast is favored by new or casual drinkers.

+Suggestion: Launch a “Discovery Pack” — compact, giftable bundles designed to invite first-timers into the world of premium coffee.

+☕ Medium Roast

+Main Bean: Mostly Arabica, with some Excelsa

+Popular Sizes: 0.5 kg, 1 kg

+Insight: Medium Roast is purchased across various sizes, indicating it's a versatile, everyday choice.
+The mix of beans adds flavor complexity.

+Suggestion: Promote as an all-purpose coffee.
+Market as an everyday choice with flexible sizes

+☕ Dark Roast

+Main Coffee Type: Robusta

+Top Sizes: 1 kg, 2 kg

+Insight: Dark Roast drinkers are dedicated and decisive, choosing intensity and buying in bulk — they know what they want.

+Suggestion: Launch a “Bold Series” a large-size options with bulk savings and loyalty perks for your most passionate customers.

 ________________________________________
 💡 Business Recommendations